bhavikajalli/Graph-Analysis-and-Clustering/README.md

 ```
 pip install tweepy==3.3.0
 ```
-Please send me a message if you need the data.
-The code can be used the the command below.
+The code can be used with the command below.
 ```
 python crawl_metoo.py --hashtag #MeToo --since 2018-03-10 --until 2018-03-19 --outputFile met00_data.txt
 ```
+If you need the data that we have already crawled, please send me a message.

+### Pre Process the Crawled Data

 The code data_preprocess.ipynb takes in the txt file created by crawling and preprocesses each tweet entry.
 The output is stored in a corresponding file.
 An example of the final output looks like:
 ```